nxp-imx/imx-smw/Documentations/API/source/config_file_howto.rst

 Example
 -------

 On Linux the plaintext configuration may be a text file.
-This example defines the configuration supporting 2 Secure Subsystems: OPTEE and HSM.
+This example defines the configuration supporting 2 Secure Subsystems: OPTEE and SECO.

 PSA default Secure Subsystem is OPTEE.
 Secure Subsystem selection is enabled if OPTEE does not support the requested Security Operation.